LeonardoGentile/modular-notebooks-starter/README.md

 4. Keep on working on you notebook

 ## Configuration
-I've made some assumption on where the dataset and generated code should live, but this entirely configurable.
+I've made some assumption on where the dataset and generated code should live, but this is entirely configurable.
 All the options can be changed by editing the `config.toml` file.

 ## Common functions (lib)
 Inside the `lib` directory there are some reusable common functions that I need to reuse from project to project.
-This dir is a WIP and they will probably expand over time.
+This modules are a WIP and they will probably expand over time.
 This is just my personal configuration, fell free to ignore this directory if you don't need it.
-The modules inside 'lib' are scoped my pseudonime of the python lib the functions refer to, for for example the reusable `pandas` function are into `lib/pd` or the matplotlib functions are into `lib/plt`.
+The modules inside `lib` are scoped my pseudonime of the python lib the functions refer to, for for example the reusable `pandas` function are into `lib/pd` or the matplotlib functions are into `lib/plt`.

 ## Import generated scrips into your notebooks
-Another cool feature of Jupytex is that once it generates a script from a notebook you can then import that script into another notebook 🤯
+Another cool feature of Jupytex is that once it generates a script from a notebook, you can then import that script into another notebook 🤯

-And thanks to the modularization introduced above you just need to do this:
+And thanks to the `loader` introduced above you just need to do this:

 ```python
 import loader